Benefits of mobile heatmaps

 Identify those elements that are getting the most attention: Using the colour tones of the heatmap will make it easy to find out which element gets the most attention.
 This helps in modifying the design and putting the most interactive elements in those spaces.

 Increase conversions: Understanding user interaction with the specific application can help increase conversions.
 Using analytics and driving users to the most actionable elements will make it easier for users to convert.

 Getting distracted by non-clickable elements: There are instances where users are distracted by non-clickable elements like texts and panels.
-The application designers can change the UI using heat maps so that these distracting elements do not hamper users' experience with the app.
+The UX designers can change the UI using heat maps so that these distracting elements do not hamper users' experience with the app.

 Funnel Analysis: You can get a detailed analysis of the funnel steps of any user when heatmaps are used in combination with the session replays feature.
 After creating the funnel, you can identify high drop-out rates on a specific screen and analyze heat maps to find out what's causing users to drop out in the middle of the journey.